SvenWientjes/HMM_sbi/README.md

 # HMM_sbi
-Repo for testing out Simulation Based Inference (sbi) with Hidden Markov Models (HMM)
+Repo for testing out Simulation Based Inference (sbi) with Hidden Markov Models (HMM).
+Classically, HMMs do not work well with Bayesian methods because of the problem of label-switching.
+The latent states that determine the emission distributions of each feature at each time point can be permuted and result in identical likelihood estimations.
+This repo is a quick test to see if label-switching is less of a practical issue with simulation-based inference.
+The notebook in this repo guides you through a quick simulation of an HMM dataset, and a few `sbi` fits of posterior distributions for parameters of this HMM-generated dataset.